agraef/purr-data/index.md

 ## The Name?

 Purr Data is the official nickname of the Pd-l2ork 2.x branch.
 Quite obviously the name is a play on "Pure Data" on which "Purr Data" is ultimately based.
-It also raises positive connotations of soothing purring sounds, and makes for a nice logo. :smiley_cat:
+It also raises positive connotations of soothing purring sounds, and makes for a nice logo. 😺

 ## What's Available